 institutional effectiveness were considered along with curriculum, instructional strategies

-For most schools, WASC accreditation is based on a six-year accreditation cycle, with a full Self-Study visit occurring every six years.
-For additional information regarding the WASC accreditation cycle see About WASC Accreditation: WASC Accreditation Cycle.
+For most schools, ACS WASC accreditation is based on a six-year accreditation cycle, with a full Self-Study visit occurring every six years.
+For additional information regarding the WASC accreditation cycle see About ACS WASC Accreditation: ACS WASC Accreditation Cycle.

 What is the beginning date of accreditation?

-All WASC accreditation terms begin on July 1 and expire on June 30.
+ACS WASC accreditation begin on July 1 and expires on June 30.
 Most schools operate on a fiscal calendar that begins on July 1 and ends June 30.
-Because of the need for schools to be accredited for full academic years (which normally parallel fiscal years), the Commission grants terms of accreditation that coincide with the fiscal and academic calendars.
-WASC accreditation is retroactive to cover the entire school year for the first year a school is accredited.
+Because of the need for schools to be accredited for full academic years (which normally parallel fiscal years), the Commission grants accreditation status that coincides with the fiscal and academic calendars.
+ACS WASC accreditation is retroactive to cover the entire school year for the first year a school is accredited.

 What are the procedures for becoming accredited?

-After reviewing the WASC Conditions of Eligibility, interested schools and supplementary education programs should complete the
+After reviewing the ACS WASC Conditions of Eligibility, interested schools and supplementary education programs should complete the

-Request for WASC Affiliation form and return the completed form to the WASC
+Request for ACS WASC Affiliation form and return the completed form to the ACS WASC

 office.
 Both of these documents as well as additional information can be found on the Getting Started with Accreditation page of our website.